 Like his father before him, Bunene is regarded as something of a solar deity.
-However, instead of being perceived as the sun itself, Bunene is instead the driver of that god's chariot as it crosses the skies every morning.
+However, instead of being perceived as the sun itself, Bunene is instead the driver of that god's chariot as it crosses the skies every day.
 The two thus work together closely and consistently, and are on very good terms.
 So much so, in fact, that Bunene was honored along with his mother and father quite frequently in the E-babbar of Sippar.

 Shamash's chief minion, Bunene is considered his sukkal, or vizier, in addition to being his son.
 Working as an intermediary between Shamash and his many worshipers, Bunene attends to the lesser prayers of humanity when not resolving those directed at his person.
 As such, those imploring Shamash for something or other often leave Bunene an offering along with that intended for his father, hoping to curry favor with both.

 In addition to inheriting abilities which let him fill in for Shamash when his other duties require his attention elsewhere during the day, Bunene also possesses Shamash's ability to manifest in either gender.
 This is because, depending on where and when you travel through Babylon, Bunene may be perceived as either male or female.
 A tendency that he has embraced wholeheartedly, Bunene takes full advantage of his dual nature.